iam-pratap/Interview-Preparation-Guide/shell-scripting/shell-scripting-notes-q&a.md

 #!/bin/bash
 echo "My name is honey"
 ```
-save it and change the permission to executable and then execute the script
+save it and change the permission to executable`chmod +x test.sh` and then execute the script

 Run this script `sh my-shell.sh` or `./my-shell.sh`